PaulFrankling/PaulFrankling-online-cv/README.md

 ### Profile Section

-My profile section is split into two parts; a summary of my profile and a list of personal details.
-They are seperated into two columns when viewed on a tablet and desktop.
-My profile explains my present status and future aims and aspirations.
-I present this by displaying a question in bold and an answer next to each one.
+My profile section is split into two parts; The first part is my image and personal details and the second part is a short summary of myself.
+The second part splits into three columns when viewed on a tablet and desktop.

-My personal details are briefly presented with an image of myself.
-This image provides a professional perception to the user.
-I include one of two CV download icons here too, inviting the user to potentially save or print a pdf version of my CV.
+My image is used to present a perception of professionalism to the user.
+My section below explains my present status, future aims and aspirations.
+I present this by displaying a question in bold and an answer below each one.

 ### History Section